RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_file_writer_class.md

 private INativeOutputFileProperties _nativeFileProperties;
 private XmlDocument _targetFile;
 ```
-***

-The ```_originalFileProperties``` object provides access to the source BIL file.
-From this object you can retrieve any information on the original file (e.g. the original source language, encoding, file path and name, etc.).
+The `_originalFileProperties` object provides access to the source BIL file.
+You can use it to retrieve information about the original file, such as the source language, encoding, file path, and file name.

-The ```_nativeFileProperties``` object provides access to the (proposed) target BIL file information - most importantly to the target file output path.
+The `_nativeFileProperties` object provides access to the proposed target BIL file information, especially the target output path.

-The ```_targetFile``` object is an XML DOM object that we will use for constructing the actual target BIL file output later.
+The `_targetFile` object is an XML DOM object that you will use later to construct the target BIL output file.

-Now add the following (required) members of the [INativeOutputSettingsAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeOutputSettingsAware.yml) interface to initialize the objects that provide access to the original file information and the native output file information:
+Next, add the required members of the [INativeOutputSettingsAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.INativeOutputSettingsAware.yml) interface to initialize the objects that provide access to the original file information and the native output file information:

 # [C#](#tab/tabid-2)
 ```cs